seqan/seqan/manual/source/HowTo/ClipAlignments.rst

 .. figure:: gaps_transformations.png
    :align: center

 #.
-Translate between view (gapped clipped) position and source (ungaped unclipped) position using the functions :dox:`Gaps#toSourcePosition toSourcePosition` and :dox:`Gaps#toViewPosition toViewPosition`.
+Translate between view (gapped clipped) position and source (ungaped unclipped) position using the functions :dox:`Gaps#toSourcePosition` and :dox:`Gaps#toViewPosition`.
 #.
-Translate between clipped and unclipped gapped position by adding/subtracting :dox:`Gaps#clippedBeginPosition clippedBeginPosition` of the gaps object.
+Translate between clipped and unclipped gapped position by adding/subtracting :dox:`Gaps#clippedBeginPosition` of the gaps object.
 #.
-Translate between clipped ungapped and unclipped ungapped position by adding/subtracting :dox:`Gaps#beginPosition beginPosition` of the gaps object.
+Translate between clipped ungapped and unclipped ungapped position by adding/subtracting :dox:`Gaps#beginPosition` of the gaps object.

 All other transformations are most easily done following one of the paths from the picture above.